By Professor Kenneth P. Vickery, North Carolina State University

-There’s no question that we see an enormous multiplication in wealth, as measured by the presence and the possession of cattle, and there is some interesting evidence that comes from this of what we might call the royal, or at least the elite, lifestyle.
-In the 1960s and 1970s, some excavators intentionally began to collect fragments of animal bones to try to get some clues about Great Zimbabwe.
-They collected something like 140,000 pieces, and they did a fairly detailed examination of no less than 20,000 or so of them.
-Of the 20,000, all but 263 of them—far more than 99%—were, in fact, cattle bones.
+There’s no question that we see an enormous multiplication in wealth, as measured by the presence and the possession of cattle.
+There is some interesting evidence that comes from this of what we might call the royal, or at least the elite, lifestyle.
+In the 1960s and 1970s, some excavators intentionally began to collect fragments of animal bones to try to gather clues about Great Zimbabwe.
+They collected approximately 140,000 pieces, and they conducted a fairly detailed examination of no less than 20,000 or so of them.
+Of the 20,000, all but 263 of them—far more than 99 percent—were cattle bones.

 …There was a very regular slaughter of cattle to provide beef for the consumption of an elite.

 But something more interesting occurred here.
 Eighty percent or so of these cattle had apparently been slaughtered at the ages of approximately 24–30 months.
 That is the prime time for beef, and it suggests that there was a very regular slaughter of cattle to provide beef for the consumption of an elite.
 To an ordinary African cultivator long ago or today, living cattle are too valuable for one to conduct regular slaughter.
 In the case of the capital of a major state and its elite, that was not necessarily the case.

 Great Zimbabwe was even better placed than Mapungubwe to export gold and ivory to the east coast.
 The ruins have yielded many samples—by far the most of any single site—of prestige goods brought in from India, Persia, and China.
 There are glazed Persian bowls with inscriptions on them from the 13th and 14th centuries, as well as Chinese porcelain, celadon ware, and glass beads from India and the Near East.